Multiple myeloma: Occupations

-In a study to investigate the association between occupational exposure to aromatic hydrocarbon solvents (benzene and its many derivatives), evidence has shown that these solvents have a role in the causation of multiple myeloma.
-The occurrence of multiple myeloma may be more common in certain occupations.
-The risk of multiple myeloma incidence is higher in occupations such as firefighting, hairdressing, and agricultural and industrial work.
+In a study of a possible association between occupational exposure to aromatic hydrocarbon solvents (benzene and its derivatives), evidence showed that these solvents may play a role in multiple myeloma.
+The occurrence of multiple myeloma is more common in certain occupations, such as firefighting, hairdressing, and agricultural and industrial work.
 The risk in certain occupations is due to exposure to different chemicals.
 Repeated exposure to chemicals increases the risk of multiple myeloma.
 The use of pesticides and hazardous chemicals in occupations, like firefighting and agriculture, has been seen to cause an increase in risk for multiple myeloma.
 Other occupations, such as industrial occupations, are also at increased risk for multiple myeloma.
 Industrial workers are exposed to chemicals containing aromatic hydrocarbon solvents.

 Exposure to aromatic hydrocarbon solvents, benzene, toluene, and xylene, can increase risk of multiple myeloma.
 Increased duration, high intensity of exposure, or repeated exposure was associated with an increased risk of multiple myeloma by up to 63%.
 The time from exposure to diagnosis was studied, and diagnosis after exposure lagged at least 20 years.
 When exposure to one chemical was identified, there was usually exposure to another hydrocarbon solvent identified.
 Multiple myeloma affects more men, older adults, and African Americans.
 These populations also have higher exposure frequencies than their female counterparts.